AnDuinwryn/splitfed/paper2601_splitmae_README.md

 - The lightweight MAE decoder defaults to `decoder_embed_dim=256`, `decoder_depth=4`, and `decoder_num_heads=8`.
 - Stage 2 uses focal loss, Macro F1, and early stopping patience 10 by default.
-- `evaluate-stage2` loads the saved best Stage 2 weights and reports final EENT/SVD test metrics for one vowel at a time.
+- `evaluate-stage2-pair` loads the saved best Stage 2 `/a/` and `/i/` weights and reports final EENT/SVD test metrics, including combined `/a+i/` scoring.
 - The server classifier supports the paper-style static feature branch through `static_feature_dim`, but current repository loaders do not yet emit static features.